-When Sean Bell walked into an audition for the upcoming Broadway musical Dames at Sea, he felt more at ease than the typical auditioner.
-He was confident that choreographer Randy Skinner, a guest teacher at Steps on Broadway in New York City, would recognize him from the many times Bell had taken his class—not to mention from Bell’s frequent post at Steps’ front desk.
-“It happens all the time,” says Bell, who has held a work-study position at the studio since 2010.
-“I’ll walk into an audition and there’s a choreographer I’ve taken class with who knows me by my first name.”
+When Sean Bell walked into the audition for upcoming Broadway musical Dames at Sea, he felt more at ease than the typical auditioner.
+He was confident that choreographer Randy Skinner, a guest teacher at Steps on Broadway in New York City, would recognize him from the many times Bell has taken his class—not to mention from Bell’s frequent post at the front desk.
+“It happens all the time,” says Bell, who has held a work-study position at Steps since 2010.
+“I’ll walk into an audition and there’s that choreographer I’ve taken class with, and he knows me by my first name.”

-Who you know is a prime factor in auditioning and booking jobs.
-But let’s face it: Dance classes can be expensive networking opportunities, let alone pricey training tools.
-So it’s no surprise that work-study programs, which offer free or discounted classes in exchange for administrative work at a studio, are competitive gigs.
-We spoke to schools with thriving work-study programs to get the inside scoop on how they operate and what you need to know if you’re looking to nab one of the spots.
+Bell’s story proves that who you know—and who knows you—is a prime factor in auditioning and booking jobs.
+But let’s face it: Dance classes, especially master classes, can be expensive networking opportunities, let alone pricey training tools.
+So it’s no surprise that work-study programs, which offer free or discounted classes in exchange for work at a studio, are popular and competitive gigs.
+We spoke to top studios with thriving work-study programs to get the inside scoop on how the programs operate and what you need to know if you’re looking to nab one of the spots.

 One of the busiest open studios in the Big Apple, Steps on Broadway has a highly competitive work-study program that puts dancers in command of the front desk, café or boutique.
 In return, they receive unlimited classes for $4 each, a considerable discount on the standard $18 single-class price.
 There’s also room for growth: Steps has what they call “promotionary positions,” including front desk assistant manager, phone receptionist and night manager, for which dancers get free classes.

-Across the board, work-study programs offer invaluable networking opportunities.
+Work-study programs across the board offer invaluable networking opportunities.
 Dancers become part of what Steps operations director Matthew Martine calls “a creative home,” which can be a huge benefit to students new to an often-overwhelming city.
 And the savviest dancers take advantage of the unique position of the front desk job.
 As AnnMarie Hudson of Los Angeles’ Millennium Dance Complex puts it: “The front desk is a frenetic hub of the L.A. dance scene—choreographers, artists, working dancers and agents all must pass through this portal.”

 Perks also lie in gaining administrative experience and learning the daily operations of a large studio.
 At Velocity Dance Center in Seattle, Washington, for instance, work-study participants do everything from cleaning the studios to helping out at performances.
 “It’s a great entry point for students to get involved with the Velocity community, either administratively or on a deeper level as a dancer,” says Stefanie Karlin, who supervises the program.
 And she would know: Karlin started out as a work-study student at Velocity before working her way up to her current position as producing director, where she helps manage the studio and its programming.